Calgary Coin & Antique Home Chinese Reference Guide Index

 F $5.00 VF $8.00

-The interregnum of Wang Mang was a very interesting time in Chinese history, but remember the old curse, "May you live in interesting times".
+The rule of Wang Mang was a very interesting time in Chinese history, but remember the old curse, "May you live in interesting times".

-The exact dates and events that led Wang Mang to power differ a little between references, but for the time being we are using mostly those given by Robert Tye in his essay WANG MANG (paperback, 20 pages), but in a few cases, where noted, other dates may be used.
-If you are interested in learning more about this period and would like to read his essay, let us know and we will see if it is still available from him.
+The exact dates and events that brought Wang Mang to power differ between references, but for the time being I am using mostly those given by Robert Tye in his essay WANG MANG (paperback, 20 pages) but in a few cases where noted other dates may be used.
+If you are interested in learning more about this period I recommend you track down and read his essay.
+Last I looked he still had a website and may have copies available.

-About 47 BC, Mang was born into the most powerful family in China, a family that effectively ruled through a series of puppet Han emperors.
-He held a series of high governmental posts before becoming Minister of War in 7 BC, but fell from favor and retired two years later.
+Born about 47 BC into the most powerful family in China, a family that effectively ruled through a series of puppet Han emperors, Wang Mang held a series of high governmental posts until rising to Minister of War in 7 BC, but fell from favor and retired two years later.

-The China of Wang Mang's day was one of extreme wealth and yet extreme poverty: a very few owned almost everything while the vast majority of people just barely survived.
-Wang set up a system very much like modern communism, and through a series of monetary and economic reforms confiscated the wealth of the elite, redistributing part of it among the common people.
-His first two coinage reforms, along with the nationalization of land in his economic reforms, succeeded in confiscating the wealth of the elite, transferring it to the state treasuries where it remained until Mang's death when 150 tons of gold were found to be still in storage.
+The China of Wang Mang's time was one of extreme wealth overall yet most lived in extreme poverty.
+Wang set up a system very much like modern communism and used a series of monetary and economic reforms to confiscated the wealth of the elite, redistributing part among the common people.
+His first two coinage reforms, along with the nationalization of land in his economic reforms transfered the wealth of the elite to the state treasury where it remained until Mang's death at which time 150 tons of gold were found still in storage.

-He tried (with only partial success) to abolish slavery, he nationalized land and distributed it in plots to those who wished to work it, and he reformed the tax system to make it fair to all.
-He brought in a system to regulate prices, and his third coinage reform was intended to facilitate trade.
-None of this worked the way he intended and his fourth and fifth reforms seem to have been an attempt to undo the damage.
+He tried with only partial success to abolish slavery, he nationalized land and distributed plots to those who wished to work it, and reformed the tax system to make it fair to all.
+He introduced a system attempting to regulate prices.
+His third coinage reform was intended to facilitate trade.
+None of this worked as he intended and his fourth and fifth reforms seem to have been an attempt to undo the damage.

-In the end, he created a nightmare of political and economic upheaval that resulted in famines, anarchy and rebellions among displaced people.
-The last years of his reign were a period of chaos during which an estimated twenty-five million people died, about half China's population.
-It must have been a very interesting time, indeed!
+Ultimately he created a nightmare of political and economic upheaval resulting in famines, anarchy and rebellions.
+The last years of his reign were a time of chaos during which it is estimated twenty-five million people died, about half China's population.

-As with many aspects of the early years of Wang Mang, there is dispute over his reign titles.
-So far we have found the following information, but it may not be fully accurate:
+As with many aspects of the early years of Wang Mang, there is dispute over his reign titles, but so far I have found the following information which may not be fully accurate, but none of these titles appear on his coins.

 CHE-SHE ** AD 7 to 8 As acting Emperor of Han